 The statement of purpose requirements vary by program.
 Do not underestimate the importance of this statement.
 It is your opportunity to inform the faculty reviewers of your qualifications, motivation, and potential to make a contribution to the field of public health.

+The Statement of Purpose is limited to 600 words for all programs except DrPH, JD/MPH and the nonresidential, part-time 42.5-credit SM in Health Care Management for physician and dental executives.
 Although SOPHAS allows for a higher word count, the statement of purpose and objectives should not exceed 600 words.
 In your statement, please describe the following:

 - Academic and/or professional preparation for a career in public health